 This is what we provide in our school This is North Yorkshire LA's minimum expectations of good practice 1 What kinds of SEN are provided for in your school?
 At All Saints CE Primary School, we welcome all children including those with SEND.
 We are committed to providing high quality first teaching so that all children can make good progress in their learning.
 We make our very best endeavours to meet the needs of all children and have a great deal of experience with supporting children with a range of SEND including: communication and interaction cognition and learning social, emotional and mental health sensory and/or physical needs Children and young people (CYP) with a wide range of SEN are welcomed into the school.
 If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.
 2 What policies do you have for identifying children and young people with SEN?
 How do you assess their needs?
 What is the SENCo's name and how can I contact them?

 The SENCo at All Saints CE Primary School is Miss Holly Cromack and she can be contacted via the school office on 01423 872491 or admin@allsaints.ycway.uk (FAO SENCo).

-Miss Cromack has a PGCE in SEN Coordination (National SENCO) The name and contact number of the SENCo should be readily available for parents.
-Where the school feels that something additional or different is needed to support your child because they have SEND they will discuss this carefully with you.
-This information may well be recorded in a document for you and your child, known as an individual provision map or an individual education plan.
-This should include:-
+Miss Cromack has a PGCE in SEN Coordination (National SENCO Award).